Jeff Clarke (Canadian soccer)

 Jeffrey Clarke (born October 18, 1977) is a Canadian former professional soccer player, who is currently playing for Surrey United Firefighters and works as head coach by Surrey United Women.
 Clarke earned nineteen caps, scoring one goal, for the Canadian national team.
 He most recently played for the Vancouver Whitecaps in the First Division of the United Soccer Leagues.

 Club career

-Youth and college
+Youth and university

 Clarke grew up in Coquitlam, British Columbia where he played youth soccer with Coquitlam Metro-Ford SC.
 During his time with the team, Metro Ford won three provincial and two Canadian championships.
 Clarke attended Centennial School, and after graduating in 1996, attended Simon Fraser University where he played on the men's soccer team for one year.
-While he left college prior to completing his degree, he has since completed a degree in Criminology with a diploma in Legal Studies.
+While he left university prior to completing his degree, he has since completed a degree in Criminology with a diploma in Legal Studies.

 Professional

 In 1997, Clarke signed with the Vancouver 86ers, becoming the team's starting sweeper.
 After one season in Vancouver, Clarke decided to move to Europe.
 After the 1997 season, he moved to Belgium, where he had a trial with Royal Antwerp.
 However, the first of several work permit problems prevented him from signing with Antwerp.
 In 1998, he joined League of Ireland club St. Patrick's Athletic F.C.
 He scored his only goal against Bray Wanderers in May 1999 to clinch the league title for St. Pats.

 After the 1999 season, Clarke moved again, this time to the Hampton Roads Mariners.
 At the time, he was attempting to join clubs in several European leagues, including England, Denmark, and Austria, but, once again, he had difficulty gaining a work permit.
 In July 2000, he signed with Longford Town.
 However, he left the team and returned to Canada in August when Canadian national team coach Holger Osieck threatened to not call him into the national team.
 Clarke then decided to sign with the Edmonton Drillers of the National Professional Soccer League (NPSL).
 However, the Drillers folded in December 2000, halfway through the NPSL season.
 The Baltimore Blast then selected Clarke in a dispersal draft.
 When the Blast were eliminated from the playoffs, he joined the Portland Timbers on February 14, 2001.
 In 2002, he returned to the Vancouver Whitecaps.

 As team captain, he helped the Whitecaps capture their first USL First Division Championship, beating the Rochester Raging Rhinos 3 to 0 in the championship.
 After the game, he was named the Championship's MVP.
 On October 12, 2008, he helped the Whitecaps capture their second USL First Division Championship, beating the Puerto Rico Islanders 2–1 in Vancouver but he was released from the team on December 8, 2008.